liteinthecloud/home/README.md

 - Heroku
 - Chef

-This implies there are several hundreds of pages of manuals that I can work through so that I can produce, maintain, and discuss more than the empty Web pages that I have created.
+This implies there are several hundreds of pages of manuals that I can work through so that I can produce, maintain, and discuss more items than the empty Web pages that I have created.

 ---